-The results of subscale VI Protect Instructional Time are presented in Table 4.11.
+The results of subscale VI Protect Instructional Time are presented in Table 3.11.

-Table 4.11.
 Protect Instructional Time

-Items N Min Max Mean Limit interruptions of instructional time by public address announcements 104 1 5 3.98

-Ensure that students are not called to the office during instructional time 104 1 5 3.36 Ensure that tardy and truant students suffer specific consequences for missing instructional time 104 1 5 4.01 Encourage teachers to use instructional time for teaching new skills and concepts 103 1 5 4.23 Limit the intrusion of extra- and co- curricular activities on instructional time 104 1 5 3.70
+Items N Minimum Maximum Mean Limit interruptions of instructional time by public address announcements 104 1 5 3.98 Ensure that students are not called to the office during instructional time 104 1 5 3.36 Ensure that tardy and truant students suffer specific consequences for missing instructional time 104 1 5 4.01 Encourage teachers to use instructional time for teaching new skills and concepts 103 1 5 4.23 Limit the intrusion of extra- and co- curricular activities on instructional time 104 1 5 3.70 subscale VI Protect Instructional Time.

-Table 4.11 provides mean scores for teachers responses to questions related to subscale VI Protect Instructional Time.
 Less than half of the items, two items, "ensure that tardy and truant students suffer specific consequences for missing instructional time" and "encourage teachers to use instructional time for teaching new skills and concepts" were reported at 4.0 (frequently) or above.
 The other three items, "limit interruptions of instructional time by public address announcements," "ensure that students are not called to the office during instructional time," and "limit the intrusion of extra-and co-curricular activities on instructional time" fell below 4.0 (frequently).
 Since more than half of the items fell below 4.0 (frequently), the three items are not frequently exercised.
 This low rating suggests that the three items should be more frequently practiced.